Steven Starr: CitizenGlobal

 Starr joined CitizenGlobal to build a media co-creation platform with a team including Ward Cunningham, developer of the first wiki, organizing social initiatives for Occupy Wall Street, XPrize, Sierra Club, 350.org, Univision, Sesame Street, Congo Woman's Relief, and others.

 Spotlight Expose

 After going back to school for a Master's in Spiritual Psychology, Starr broke a lifelong silence to share childhood experiences at The Fessenden School as the lead of a 2016 Boston Globe Spotlight expose on sexual abuse at 67 boarding schools with hundreds of victims.

 Extinction Rebellion

 Starr then co-founded XRLA, the Los Angeles Chapter of Extinction Rebellion, a global environmental movement using nonviolent civil disobedience to compel government action to avoid tipping points in the climate system, biodiversity loss, and the risk of social and ecological collapse.

 NooWorld

 Starr then launched the climate solidarity network Noo.World as part of the 80x25 Coalition to protect 80% of the Amazon Rainforest by 2025.

+Freenet

+Starr currently works on Freenet, the peer-to-peer decentralization project created by Ian Clarke.
+Starr and Clarke co-founded the Freenet Project nonprofit in 2001, and in 2026 introduced the current generation of Freenet, a ground-up redesign intended to support decentralized applications, communication, collaboration, and commerce over a peer-to-peer network.